Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 nil, indicating that the parameter has no default value.

 ### TypeDesc
 TypeDesc describes a value type.
-It has the following members:
+It has the following immutable members:

 Member   | Type
 ---------|-----